michaeldahl/michaeldahl.github.io/_pages/cv.md

 ## Services
 * Member of the Independent Research Council, Social Science, 2013–-present
   * Chair of Economics Section, 2014-–2015
+  * Member of the National Committee for Research Infrastructure, 2015--2017
-* Member of the PhD Council, Department of Management, 2016–-2017
+* Member of the PhD Council, Department of Management, Aarhus University, 2016–-2017
 * Member of the Board of Directors, DRUID, 2006–2015
   * Deputy Director, 2011–-2014
 * Head of PhD Program, Department of Business Studies, Aalborg University, 2007-–2009
 * Department representative, Ph.D.
-Study Board, Faculty of Social Sciences, 2008–-2009
+Study Board, Faculty of Social Sciences, Aalborg University, 2008–-2009
 * Member of Economics Group, Bibliographic Research Indicator, Danish Agency for Science, Technology and Innovation, 2008–-2013

 ## Awards
+* Schulze Publication Award 2017 (with Olav Sorenson)
 * Jorck’s Foundation Research Award 2016
   * The award is given annually to three researchers, who have contributed with research of high international standards to businesses and society in general, €27,500
 * Academy of Management Best Paper Proceedings 2015 (with Mirjam van Praag and Peter Thompson)